Akuagwu2024/recoverly-cis260/README.md

 **4. Reflection:**
 Developing Recoverly helped me understand Git branching and file management.
 Uploading the proposal and organizing the repo worked well.
 I had trouble with the pull request setup initially, but resolved it by adding a file to the feature branch.
-One Git/GitHub concept I’d like to learn more about is managing multiple branches and merge conflicts.
+One Git/GitHub concept I’d like to learn more about is managing multiple branches and merge conflicts

+### To Run Locally

+**Make sure you have MongoDB installed locally**

+Linux: `sudo systemctl start mongod`
+MacOS: `sudo brew services start mongodb-community`
+Docker: `docker run -d -p 27017:27017 --name mongo mongo:latest`

+`npm install`
+`nmp run dev`